mozilla/elasticutils/docs/django.rst

 2. write one or more `MappingType` classes

-3. write code to create the ElasticSearch index and populate it with documents based on your `MappingType` subclasses
+3. write code to create the Elasticsearch index and populate it with documents based on your `MappingType` subclasses

 3. use :py:class:`elasticutils.contrib.django.S` to search and return